 The Kid with the Leash: Subverted.
 It looks like Alice has Wei's leash, but he kills her with absolutely no provocation, remorse, or warning.

-Kill Em All: Most of the principle and recurring characters die during the final four episodes, leaving Yin, Hei and Kirihara as some of the only survivors.
+Kill 'em All: Most of the principal and recurring characters die during the final four episodes, leaving Yin, Hei and Kirihara as some of the only survivors.
+Kirihara's associates all survive as well, but barely feature in season 2.
 Mao's body is still alive, but his human mind (which was stored on a database somewhere else) had the plug pulled, effectively killing him.

 Mao's mind was recovered in season two.

 Mad Scientist: Dr. Schrader.
 He's actually a nice and chatty guy, but thinks it's really great idea to indiscriminately eradicate some portion of humanity (thus cornering said people into trying Throw-Away Country trick just to stop him) and bet the whole Earth (it's already all under Alien Sky undeniably connected to Gates and Contractors, remember?) on the validity of his theories.
 In a single experiment.
 Which is supposed to be non-repeatable even if successful.
 Why not, indeed?

 It helps that his reaction to Hei interfering in an attempt to destroy the Gate, leaving The Syndicate's plan shot to hell, is absolute glee that he got something so cool to study the results of.

 Magical Defibrillator: Literally, but as such not quite an example of the trope.
 Bertha stopped Hei's heart briefly, only to quickly learn that this isn't the most effective way of taking down someone who can generate enough electricity to immediately start it again.

 The Man Behind the Man: Kirihara's boss (of the Contractor-hunting police) is also the boss of The Syndicate, which has been planning a genocide of the Contractors from the very beginning.